nck974/news-summarizer/README.md

     1. Contact in telegram `@userinfobot`.
     2. Add your chat id to the `.env` in `TELEGRAM_USER_CHAT_ID`.
 (Many chat ids can be provided separated by a `,`)

+5. Add the categories you want to filter to the `.env` in the property `FILTER_CATEGORIES`, separated by a `,`.
+You may want to extend this after you see what comes from the AI.

 ## Usage

 1. Run `python main.py`